On-Jin/altered-deckfmt/FORMAT_SPEC.md

 Note that the set is implied from the parent `SetGroup` element.

+The length of the `number_in_faction` field varies depending on the set.
+The actual number of bits is specified in the Set section below.

 ```
 int(1) booster_product
 It's 1 if the Product is a booster (_B_), 0 otherwise.
 If 0, `product` MUST be present.